wizteriacode/weverse-scraper/README.md

 To set up Discord alerts:
 1. Provide your Discord webhook URL in the `.env` file with the key `DISCORD_WEBHOOK_URL`.
-2. The script will automatically send alerts when new directories are synced to Dropbox.
+2. If a new directory is created in Dropbox during the syncing process, the script will automatically send an alert to the specified Discord channel.